simonmichael/hledger/doc/SPEC-lots.md

 Before classification, hledger detects a common "transfer with fee" pattern and rewrites it into explicit transfer + disposal postings.

-If a transaction has a bare negative lotful asset posting whose absolute quantity exceeds the positive quantity received by asset accounts by some amount, and a non-asset posting (typically an expense) in the same commodity matches that excess, the negative posting is split into two:
+If a transaction has an unpriced negative lotful asset posting (bare in a lotful commodity, or carrying a cost basis annotation) whose absolute quantity exceeds the unpriced positive quantity received by asset accounts by some amount, and a non-asset posting (typically an expense) in the same commodity matches that excess, the negative posting is split into two:

 - a transfer portion with the matching positive quantity, and
 - a dispose portion with the excess quantity.
 If the fee counterpart has a